Published:

 Actions you need to take

-• Ensure you and your customer register with the Trader Support Service (TSS) (one-time step).
+- Ensure you and your customer Sign up for the Trader Support Service (TSS) (one-time step).

-• Ensure drivers Check if you need to report for an inspection – GOV.UK on arrival to Northern Ireland.
+- Ensure drivers Check if you need to report for an inspection on GOV.UK on arrival to Northern Ireland.

 TSS Portal fields: Movement Header